black0017/black0017/README.md

 **Who am I?**

-First of all, I love minimalism, simplicity and honesty.
+I tend to love minimalism, simplicity and honesty.
 In sociatey terms, I am an Electrical and Biomedical Engineer (MEng + MSc) that is interested in the  development of **human-centered AI**.

 - PhD Researcher at HHU (University of Dusseldorf) focused on self-supervised representation learning and medical imaging.
 - AI Science writer at [AI Summer](https://theaisummer.com/)